Occupational Therapy Burn Fellowship Program

 2016 Fellow: Hayley Mata-Whitmer, MOT, OTR/L

-Research: Meaningful Occupations Impacted by Burn Injuries presented a podium presentation at the 2016 Southern Medical Association meeting in Atlanta, Georgia and presented her research for a poster presentation at the 2017 AOTA conference in Philadelphia, Pennsylvania
+Research: Meaningful Occupations Impacted by Burn Injuries presented a podium presentation at the 2016 Southern Medical Association meeting in Atlanta, Georgia and presented a poster presentation at the 2017 American Occupational Therapy Association conference in Philadelphia, Pennsylvania

-Current Employment: UNC Health NC Jaycee Burn Center
+Current Employment: Occupational Therapist at UNC Health NC Jaycee Burn Center

 Research: Evaluating Nurse Case Managers' Perceptions of Work Re-Entry for Clients with Work-Related Burn Injuries presented as a podium presentation at the 2015 Southern Medical Association meeting in Dallas, Texas.

-Current Employment: Previous Burn Therapist UNC Health NC Jaycee Burn Center, currently at UNC Health Hand Clinic
+Current Employment: Current Employment: Previous Occupational Therapist at UNC Health NC Jaycee Burn Center & Hand Center, currently at Duke Health